noelarinze/StellarMart-Churn-Risk-Analysis/README.md

 - Which groups to focus on first for retention campaigns
 - That not all churn risk is equal — high-revenue churners hurt more than low-spending ones
 - And that the medium-risk group may still be won back before it’s too late

+### 3. Payment Behaviors by Risk Level (Expanded Explanation)
+Another key insight I uncovered was how payment method influences churn.
+By analyzing which payment methods are more common among different risk levels, patterns can be spotted in customer behavior that help predict future churn.

+What was discovered:
+Credit Card Users:

+- These customers were fairly evenly spread across Medium and High risk segments.

+- Credit card users are often high-value customers, but their churn risk increases as payment frequency drops.

+- The recency gap is more noticeable among credit card users, indicating a lack of engagement with automatic payments.

+PayPal Users:

+- PayPal customers were predominantly in the Low Risk category, suggesting stronger retention or ease of payment flexibility.

+- This could be due to automatic payments or loyalty features associated with PayPal.

+Debit Card Users:

+- Most debit card users fall into the Medium Risk segment, suggesting moderate engagement, but still some drop-off in activity after a few purchases.

+Visual Tool Used:
+A stacked bar chart was used to show the breakdown of churn risk across each payment method.

+The chart clearly highlights how credit card users make up a large portion of high-risk customers, while PayPal shows stronger retention.

+Why this matters to the business
+- The analysis of payment methods by churn risk helps target specific payment behaviors for retention efforts.

+- PayPal users seem to have better retention, so introducing similar payment flexibility for credit card or debit card users might help reduce churn.

+- Targeting credit card users with incentives (e.g., loyalty programs, discounts) might reduce the high-risk churn in that group.